International Business Agreements Summer School

 Become part of the Falconbury Legal Summer School Alumni by attending this series and you will access a new international network of legal colleagues.
 Meet and network in the exclusive learning environment created annually by our legal summer school series set in the heart of Cambridge.

 Stay In Contact Via Our Exclusive Legal Summer School Alumni LinkedIn Group HERE

-Welcome drinks followed by dinner will be at 19.00 on Sunday 17 August 2014.
+Welcome drinks followed by dinner will be at 18.45 on Sunday 9 August 2015.
 All participants are invited to attend and meet the rest of the group and the Falconbury representatives before the official registration.
-Light refreshments will be available from 14.00 on request.

 Social and networking programme